-Welding 3 will give the student a beginning level of exposure to aluminum welding operations and introduction to project fabrication.
-Students will mentor and supervise the demonstration of inexperienced/beginning Welding students.
+Welding 3 will give the student a beginning level of exposure to aluminum welding operations and introduction to project

+Welding students.
 The NCCER "Basic Safety" Core will be taught in this class.
 Safe equipment use and processes will be covered.